bluvalt/bluvalt-dotnet-adapter/README.md

 # bluvalt-dotnet-adapter
 A C# implementation of Bluvalt Delivery Platform Standard to use as starting point for services integration

+# bluvalt-dotnet-adapter
+A C# implementation of Bluvalt Delivery Platform Standard to use as starting point for services integration

 # Integrate a .NET application with Bluvalt

 The application have two parts
 ### Authentication
 Provides Open ID Connect SSO for User Id against Bluvalt Connect.
-This Application shows how to build a .Net MVC web application that uses OpenID Connect to sign-in users , using the ASP.Net OpenID Connect OWIN middleware.
+Bluvalt_SPA 4.0 is using ServiceModel (Rest API) for Event Listener and used WEB API (HttpWebRequest,HttpWebResponse) for Open Id Connect Authentication.
 ### Bluvalt Event Listener
 Event handler that listens and understands events coming from Bluvalt.
 The handler will create c# classes based on Event type and made it available in the application for further processing.